Wesley-nfj/Africa_Fact/readme.md

 # 🌍 AFRICA FACT- African Country Facts Explorer

 A simple **Streamlit web app** that lets you explore facts about any African country.
 The app fetches real-time data from the [REST Countries API](https://restcountries.com/).
+Feel free to fork and contribute to this repository!!

 ---